-(4) Benjamin Butler was one of the seven managers of this event.
-Edmund Ross was highlighted in Profiles in Courage for refusing (+) to be involved in this event, which was presaged by dismissing Edwin Stanton in violation of the () Tenure of Office Act.
-For the points, name this event in which an unpopular president was found by the House to have committed a high crime or misdemeanor.
+(7) Benjamin Butler was one of the seven managers of this event, for which the Senate issued tickets.
+Edmund Ross was highlighted in Profiles in Courage for refusing to be involved in this event, which was presaged by dismissing (+) Edwin Stanton in violation of the Tenure of Office Act.
+For the points, name this event in which an unpopular () president was found by the House to have committed a high crime or misdemeanor.